campbea/flytster-api/README.md

 ### Passengers
 Passengers are all of the individuals who will be flying on the purchased trip.
 Their full name must be exactly how it is on their government id.
-Their phone is required just in case we need to contact them.
-For each trip, a passengers phone and birthdate must be unique together to ensure that the same passenger was not added multiple times.
+For each trip, a passengers full name and birthdate must be unique together to ensure that the same passenger was not added multiple times.

 #### Create a passenger